 There is now a large body of social science research, including our own, that reveals how to – and how not to – communicate effectively about climate change.
 We make sure that this valuable research doesn’t just stay in dusty journals by guiding practitioners on how to apply these evidence-based insights to their work.
 We bridge the gap between research and practice.

 Over the years, and especially since 2015 when we refreshed our name to Climate Outreach, we’ve expanded into an organisation that plays an integral role in helping people of all ages, faiths, nationalities and sides of the political spectrum to understand climate change in ways that are relevant for them.
-Our core team now includes over twenty people working together in three departments: Research and Programmes; External Relations; and Operations.
+Our core team now includes over twenty-five people working together in three departments: Research and Programmes; External Relations; and Operations.

 We carefully consider any project we take on to ensure we make the biggest difference we can.
 Our three key aims, as further detailed in our theory of change, are to: